aws-solutions-library-samples/guidance-for-medialake-on-aws/README.md

 - For feedback, questions, or suggestions, please use the [GitHub Issues page](https://github.com/aws-solutions-library-samples/guidance-for-medialake/issues).
 - Known issues and deployment tips will be tracked in the Issues section.
-- Service quotas: MediaLake relies on OpenSearch, DynamoDB, Lambda, and S3 limits; monitor and request increases if needed for large-scale deployments.
+- Service quotas: media lake relies on OpenSearch, DynamoDB, Lambda, and S3 limits; monitor and request increases if needed for large-scale deployments.
 - For SAML integration and advanced identity provider setup, refer to the SAML instructions in [MediaLake-Instructions.docx](assets/docs/MediaLake-Instructions.docx).

 ---